eu820120/Digital-Systems-Design/README.md

 A multicore design was used for increasing cracking speed.
 We used four decryption cores and split the search space into 4 equal size spaces.
 Once the correct key is found by any of the cores, a signal is sent out to stop all FSM's and the correct key is displayed on the HEX display.

 # Lab 5 VGA oscilloscope
+In this lab, we covered topics of Nios, Qsys, DDS (Direct Digital Synthesis), LFSR (Linear Feedback Shift Registers), Modulations (ASK, BPSK, FSK) and clock domain crossing.
+A VGA screen is used to display signals.

+### DDS with LFSR modulation